neam/dna-project-base-rest-api/README.md

     export CMS_HOST=127.0.0.1:11111 # change if you have used another WEB_PORT when setting up the local dev environment ./generate-local-codeception-config.sh

+Now, set the level of test coverage to run and set the appropriate codeception arguments:

+    export COVERAGE=full
+    OR any of:
+    export COVERAGE=minimal
+    export COVERAGE=basic
+    export COVERAGE=paranoid

+    # set the codeception test group arguments depending on DATA and COVERAGE
+    source _set-codeception-group-args.sh

 To reset the test database (necessary in order to run tests from scratch or to re-run the `acceptance-init` suite since it does not reset the database itself by design):

     export CONFIG_ENVIRONMENT=test